vigneshkrishnamoorthy/dotfiles/README.md

 - remember to install **acpi** for showing battery with i3bar.
     - this can be overridden by editing the script for i3bar.
 - Reset i3 with mod+shift+R

-### Toggling KeepassX2

-- Remember to install `wmutils` so that window manipulation is possible.

 ## Neovim